garth5689/garth5689.github.io/_drafts/boggle_solver.md

-### Naive
-The most basic solution would be to traverse all possible paths through the grid, only stopping when there are no more available squares to move to.
-Along the way, each string of letters would be checked to see if it's a word.
-This approach would certainly be the the most thorough, but would also lead to countless unnecessary calculations.

 ### Path Truncating
 The first optimization we should take is to only continue following paths if we know it could result in a word.
 When the first four letter of the string are "XKCD" for example, it's fine to stop and move to the next path, because no words in our list start with "XKCD", which should save considerable computation time.